aspose-words/Aspose.Words-API-References/english/python-net/aspose.words.saving/pdfsaveoptions/interpolate_images/_index.md

 second_title: Aspose.Words for Python via .NET API Reference
 description: "A flag indicating whether image interpolation shall be performed by a conforming reader"
 type: docs
-weight: 180
+weight: 200
 url: /python-net/aspose.words.saving/pdfsaveoptions/interpolate_images/
 ---

 ## PdfSaveOptions.interpolate_images property

 A flag indicating whether image interpolation shall be performed by a conforming reader.
-When ``false`` is specified, the flag is not written to the output document and the default behaviour of reader is used instead.
+When ``False`` is specified, the flag is not written to the output document and the default behaviour of reader is used instead.